-ENERGY STAR® is the government-backed symbol for energy efficiency, providing simple, credible, and unbiased information that consumers and businesses rely on to make well-informed decisions.
-Thousands of industrial, commercial, utility, state, and local organizations—including more than 40 percent of the Fortune 500®—rely on their partnership with the U.S. Environmental Protection Agency (EPA) to deliver cost-saving energy efficiency solutions.
-Ninety-percent of American households recognize the ENERGY STAR, making it one of the most widely recognized consumer symbols in the nation.
-Together, since 1992, ENERGY STAR and its partners have helped save American families and businesses nearly 4 trillion kilowatt-hours of electricity and achieve over 3 billion metric tons of greenhouse gas reductions, equivalent to taking over 600 million cars off the road for a year.
+ENERGY STAR® is the government-backed symbol for energy efficiency, providing simple, credible,and unbiased information that consumers and businesses rely on to make well-informed decisions.
+Thousands of industrial, commercial, utility, state, and local organizations—including more than 40 percent of the Fortune 500®—partner with the U.S. Environmental Protection Agency (EPA) to deliver cost-saving energy efficiency solutions that improve air quality and protect the climate.
+Since 1992, ENERGY STAR and its partners helped save American families and businesses nearly 4 trillion kilowatt-hours of electricity and achieve over 3 billion metric tons of greenhouse gas reductions, equivalent to taking over 600 million cars off the road for a year.
 In 2017 alone, ENERGY STAR and its partners helped Americans avoid $30 billion in energy costs.

 ENERGY STAR products

 ENERGY STAR is the simple choice for energy efficiency, making it easy for consumers and businesses to purchase products that save them money and protect the environment.
 EPA ensures that each product that earns the label is independently certified to deliver the quality, performance, and savings that consumers have come to expect.
 It’s that integrity that led Americans to purchase more than 300 million ENERGY STAR certified products in 2017 and more than 300 million ENERGY STAR certified light bulbs, with a market value of more than $100 billion.
-In fact, an average of 800,000 ENERGY STAR certified products were sold every day in 2016, bringing the total to more than 5.8 billion products sold since 1992.
+In fact, an average of 800,000 ENERGY STAR certified products were sold every day in 2017, bringing the total to more than 6 billion products sold since 1992.
 Learn more about ENERGY STAR products.

-The program’s popular online tool, ENERGY STAR Portfolio Manager®, has been used to measure and track the energy, water, and/or waste and materials of more than 270,000 commercial properties, comprising 26 billion square feet of floorspace, across the nation.
+The program’s popular online tool, ENERGY STAR Portfolio Manager®, was used to measure and track the energy, water, and/or waste and materials of more than 270,000 commercial properties, comprising 26 billion square feet of floorspace, across the nation in 2018.
 For eligible buildings, the tool calculates a 1–100 ENERGY STAR score, which has become the industry standard for rating a facility’s energy performance.
 Studies find that ENERGY STAR certified buildings command a premium of up to 16 percent for sales prices and rental rates.
 EPA’s ENERGY STAR tools for industrial plants include industry-specific Energy Performance Indicators (EPIs), which provide companies with the information they need to make smart investment decisions.
 Learn more about ENERGY STAR for commercial buildings and industrial plants.

 ENERGY STAR for homes

-New homes can also earn the ENERGY STAR, meaning they are at least 15% more efficient than those built to code and include additional energy-saving features to deliver a performance advantage of up to 30% compared to typical new homes.
-And homebuyers have more energy-efficient homes to choose from than ever before: nearly ninety percent of the nation's largest homebuilders build ENERGY STAR Certified New Homes, helping to bring the total to more than 1.9 million homes built as of 2017.
-Additionally, in 2017, 91,000 homeowners retrofitted their existing homes for improved energy efficiency through the Home Performance with ENERGY STAR program.
+ENERGY STAR certified homes are at least 10% more energy efficient than homes built to code and achieve a 20% improvement on average, while providing homeowners with better quality, performance, and comfort.
+Homebuyers have more energy-efficient homes to choose from, with ninety percent of the nation's largest homebuilders building ENERGY STAR certified new homes and apartments and helping to contribute to nearly 2 million single family homes built as of 2018.
+Additionally, in 2018, 83,000 homeowners retrofitted their existing homes for improved energy efficiency through the Home Performance with ENERGY STAR program.
 Learn more about ENERGY STAR for homes.

 Utilities and local governments rely on ENERGY STAR

-Additionally, as of the end of 2017, 26 local governments and two states rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies, creating uniformity for businesses and reducing transaction and implementation costs.
+Additionally, as of the end of 2018, 29 local governments, three states and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies, creating uniformity for businesses and reducing transaction and implementation costs.

 ENERGY STAR fosters economic development, greater competitiveness, and a healthy environment.
-ENERGY STAR certified products, homes, buildings, and plants helped save Americans families and businesses nearly 400 billion kWh of electricity and over $30 billion on their energy costs in 2016 alone.
+ENERGY STAR certified products, homes, buildings, and plants helped save Americans families and businesses 370 billion kWh of electricity and avoid $30 billion in energy costs in 2017 alone.
 Moreover, by increasing energy efficiency, ENERGY STAR is supporting U.S. energy security and helping improve the reliability of the electricity grid.

 ENERGY STAR and the environment

 ENERGY STAR contributes to improved environmental quality and public health.
-Through voluntary action, ENERGY STAR provides states and local governments with more flexibility and reduced costs towards meeting their air quality requirements and their health and environmental goals.
-In 2016 alone, ENERGY STAR helped Americans save approximately 400 billion kWh of electricity with associated emission reductions of 320 million metric tons of greenhouse gas emissions, 300,000 short tons of sulfur dioxide, 220,000 short tons of nitrogen oxides, and 23,000 short tons of fine particulate matter (PM2.5).
-Since 1992, ENERGY STAR associated greenhouse gas reductions have reached 3.1 billion metric tons.
+Through voluntary action, ENERGY STAR provides states and local governments with more flexibility and reduced costs towards meeting their air quality requirements and their health, environmental, and climate goals.
+In 2017 alone, ENERGY STAR helped Americans save 370 billion kWh of electricity with associated emission reductions of 290 million metric tons of greenhouse gases, 190,000 short tons of sulfur dioxide, 180,000 short tons of nitrogen oxides, and 21,000 short tons of fine particulate matter (PM2.5).
+Since 1992, ENERGY STAR helped families and businesses achieve 3 billion metric tons in greenhouse gas reductions.